-Honestly, she wanted to go to bed and pull the covers over her head.
+Honestly, all she really wanted to do was go to bed and pull the covers over her head.
 But instead she was making a half assed effort to throw herself into the holiday spirit.
-After all, it was Christmas Eve, and it was dumb to let herself get so down over something so . . . so . . . tears started to burn her eyes . . . silly.
+After all, it was Christmas Eve, and it was dumb to let herself get so down over something so, so . . . tears started to burn her eyes . . . silly.

 But she'd been SO sure that there was more between them!

 Oh well, she thought as she went over and got another tissue for her leaky eyes, better to find out now before she'd made a bigger ass out of herself.
 After all, she'd only bought him a one of a kind, first edition autographed copy of the book his dead father read him as a young boy.
 She rolled her eyes . . . yeah, he won't think twice about that!

 For a moment she stood in the kitchen in her flannel PJs and fuzzy slippers debating about going back to wrap another present, or getting a glass of wine first.
 Then she went another way completely and decided on cocoa.

 With a shot of whiskey.